Prudence Crandall

 Prudence Crandall (September 3, 1803 – January 27, 1890) was an American schoolteacher and activist.
-She ran the first school for black girls ("young Ladies and little Misses of color") in the United States, located in Canterbury, Connecticut.
+She ran the Canterbury Female Boarding School in Canterbury, Connecticut, which became the first known school for African American girls ("young Ladies and little Misses of color") in the United States led by a white woman.
+She was the sister of Reuben Crandall, the defendant in the Trial of Reuben Crandall.

-When Crandall admitted Sarah Harris, a 20-year-old African-American female student in 1832 to her school, she had what is considered the first integrated classroom in the United States.
-Parents of the white children began to withdraw them.
-Prudence was a "very obstinate girl", according to her brother Reuben.
-Rather than ask the African-American student to leave, she decided that if white girls would not attend with the black students, she would educate black girls.
+In 1832, when Crandall admitted Sarah Harris, a 20-year-old African American woman, to her school, she created what can be considered the first known integrated classroom in the United States.
+Following the decision, parents of white students began to withdraw their daughters.
+Rather than ask Sarah to leave, she decided that if white girls would not attend with the Black students, she would focus on educating African American girls to become teachers.
 She was arrested and spent a night in jail.
-Soon the violence of the townspeople forced her to close the school.
+Repeated trials for violating a Connecticut law, passed explicitly to make her work illegal, as well as violence from the townspeople, resulted in Crandall being unable to keep the school open safely.
 She left Connecticut and never lived there again.

-Much later the Connecticut legislature, with lobbying from Mark Twain, a resident of Hartford, passed a resolution honoring Crandall and providing her with a pension.
-Twain offered to buy her former Canterbury home for her retirement, but she declined.
+Much later, the Connecticut legislature, with lobbying from Mark Twain, a resident of Hartford, passed a resolution honoring Crandall and providing her with a pension.
 She died a few years later, in 1890.

-In 1995 the Connecticut General Assembly named her the Official Heroine of Connecticut.
+She was named the State Heroine of Connecticut by the Connecticut General Assembly in 1995.

 Early life

-Prudence Crandall was born on September 3, 1803, to Pardon and Esther Carpenter Crandall, a Quaker couple who lived in Carpenter's Mills, Rhode Island.
-Reuben was her younger brother.
+Prudence Crandall was born on September 3, 1803, to Pardon and Esther Carpenter Crandall, a Quaker couple who lived in Carpenter's Mills, Rhode Island, in the town of Hopkinton.
+She had two brothers, Reuben and Hezekiah, and a sister, Almira.
 When she was about 10, her father moved the family to nearby Canterbury, Connecticut.
 As her father thought little of the local public school, he paid for her to attend the Black Hill Quaker School in Plainfield, 5 mi east of Canterbury.
-Her teacher there, Rowland Greene, was opposed to slavery, and much later gave an address, published in William Lloyd Garrison's The Liberator, on the necessity of education for blacks, and commended Isaac C. Glasgow for sending two of his daughters, "exemplary young women", to Crandall's school for young ladies of color.
+Her teacher, Rowland Greene, was opposed to slavery, and much later gave an address, published in William Lloyd Garrison's The Liberator, on the necessity of education for Black children and adults.
+In that address, he commended Isaac C. Glasgow for sending two of his daughters, "exemplary young women", to his former student's school.

-When 22, for one year she attended the New England Yearly Meeting School, a Quaker boarding school in Providence, Rhode Island.
-That the school existed was due to the generosity of Moses Brown, an abolitionist and co-founder of Brown University; in 1904 the school renamed itself the Moses Brown School.
-After graduating, Prudence Crandall taught a school in Plainfield.
+Crandall attended the New England Yearly Meeting School, a Quaker boarding school in Providence, Rhode Island when she was 22.
+After graduating, she taught at a school in Plainfield.
 She became a Baptist in 1830.